ParseDark/FsSync/Readme.md

 # FsSync

-FsSync is a simple directory realtime sync tool.
+FsSync is a non dependencies simple directory realtime sync tool.
 Will watch target directory and updata file in other dir.
-Keep both dir have samething.
+Keep both dir have something.

 Use Case
 ```
 deno run -A run.ts ./exampleDir/dir1 ./exampleDir/dir2
 ```
 And then you can change anything in dir1.
-All change will updata the dir2.
+All file changes will update the dir2.